BlaiiZong/calculator/README.md

 ### Implementation

-1. Constant expressions
+1. Operators (binary, unary)
-2. Operators (binary, unary)
+   - use Operator abstract base class
    - whitespace precedence
-   - operator precedence
+   - operator precedence - maintain a stack and walk through the expressions.
+Gobble from stack when completed.
-3. variables
+2. variables
-4. functions
+3. functions
-5. built-in functions
+4. built-in functions

 ### Other ideas